List of Bleach characters: Ururu Tsumugiya

 Ururu Tsumugiya (紬屋 雨, Tsumugiya Ururu) is a meek, black-haired girl with pigtails and purplish-blue eyes who mostly does manual labor for the shop.
 She is 3 years older than Jinta.
 She uses a multi-barreled shoulder cannon as her weapon, which can turn into a rocket launcher to deal with powerful opponents.
 Ururu's meek attitude is somewhat at odds with her fighting ability, which is undefined, but quite high (Urahara vaguely mentions that her fighting ability is at an "anti-Soul Reaper" level).
 Her punches and kicks have a lethal amount of force and far surpass what is capable of most characters.
 She seems to respond robotically when injured or when Hollows are nearby.
 During such times, Ururu seems to take on a rather simplistic view of right and wrong; she considers those that cause harm (relative to her) as enemies, and believes that enemies must be eliminated.

-She is voiced by Noriko Shitaya in the Japanese version of the anime and by Wendee Lee in the English dub.
+She is voiced by Noriko Shitaya in the original Japanese version of the anime and by Wendee Lee in the English dub.